hyperstack-org/hyperstack/docs/installation/installation.md

 which will create a new directory called `MyApp`.  *Be sure to cd into the new directory when done.*

 > The -T option prevents Rails from installing the minitest directories.
 Hyperstack uses the alternate rspec test framework for testing.
+If you are installing in an existing Rails app and already using mini-test that's okay.

 ## Adding the Hyperstack gem